Byron McGuigan: Professional career

 He played for Glasgow Warriors in the Pro12 having previously represented the Border Bulldogs in South Africa's Vodacom Cup competition.

 It was announced in April 2014 that he had left Glasgow Warriors after 20 appearances and four tries over two seasons.

-On 2 November 2014, it was announced by Aviva Premiership side Exeter Chiefs that McGuigan would be joining them for the 2014–15 season on a one-year deal.
+On 2 November 2014, Aviva Premiership side Exeter Chiefs announced that McGuigan would be joining them for the 2014–15 season on a one-year deal.
 On 27 July 2016, McGuigan signed a two-year deal with Premiership rivals Sale Sharks from the 2016–17 season.

 International career

 McGuigan received his first call up to the senior Scotland squad by coach Gregor Townsend for the Autumn Internationals, making his debut against New Zealand as a second-half replacement.
 During his full debut the following week, McGuigan scored his first two international tries against Australia.
-He will play for Namibia in the 2023 World Cup.